 At the north end of the muskeg I came upon a stand of mixed poplars, spruce, and birch.

-Birch was one of our most useful trees; from its wood, we made snowshoe frames, axe handles, cabin furniture, paddles, and in later years the dog toboggans that held our trail hardware, bedding and food.
+Birch was one of our most useful trees; from its wood we made snowshoe frames, axe handles, cabin furniture, paddles, and in later years the dog toboggans that held our trail hardware, bedding and food.
 The wood was tough, resilient, and durable.
 The bark had long been used by Indians as an outer covering for canoes.
 The bark is obtained from mature trees at the spring season when the sap rises, and the tree is debarked in great sheets.
 I have lit many a campfire with birchbark which burns furiously.
 I noticed dead birch that had all rotted away, yet the bark was intact and seemed impervious to weathering.
-I talked to a man who had spent some time timber-cruising back in Big River forest reserve and who stated that he had come upon a stand of white birch that was as big around as gasoline drums.
+I talked to a man who had spent some time timber-cruising back in Big River forest reserve and who stated that he had come upon a stand of white birch that were as big around as gasoline drums.
 I have thrilled to the vivid yellow birch leaves in autumn.
 The teamsters around Big River had their horse-drawn sled runners made of steel-shod birch, mill-sawed from the butt of the tree, for the grain sometimes curves at the base of the birch.
 The trail led through alder bottoms.
 The wood is so delicate in texture that I could cut down a three-inch tree with one hand chop of my belt axe.
 When the blade cut clean through, the inner wood was pale yellow but it turned a deep orange after a few days.